-\rev{The \textit{separate prompting techniques} (table group 2.), which also use the Platypus2-70B model, have weaker correlations than the best prompts of the hierarchical templates.
+\rev{The \textit{separate prompting techniques} (table group 2.), also using the Platypus2-70B model, have weaker correlations than the best prompts of the hierarchical templates.
 The LocalGemba MQM-based approach is in the best significance cluster for 3 of 11 tasks and is the best prompting based approach for \textit{en-de} in WMT23.
 On the other hand, the baseline prompt DSBA is significantly the best on summarization for the Eval4NLP test set where it also won the shared task, but not for other tasks. }

-Regarding the baselines \rev{(table group 3.)}, \textsc{XComet} outperforms our LLM based approaches for MT evaluation \rev{by a varying margin}. \rev{For instance, for en-es in the \textsc{Eval4NLP} test set, the difference is small and \textsc{XComet} is in the same siginificance cluster as Platypus2-70B.
-On the other hand, for some tasks the performance difference is large, e.g., on en-de in \textsc{WMT23} \textsc{XComet} performs 0.14 Kendall points better.} \rev{The strong performance of \textsc{XComet} for MT evaluation is expected} as it (1) is based on the multilingual \textsc{XLMR-XXL} model and (2) fine-tuned for MT evaluation. \rev{For summarization, prompting approaches significantly outperform BARTScore and XComet.}
+Regarding the \textit{baselines} \rev{(table group 3.)}, \textsc{XComet} outperforms our LLM-based approaches for MT evaluation \rev{by a varying margin}. \rev{For instance, for en-es in the \textsc{Eval4NLP} test set, the difference is small and \textsc{XComet} is in the same siginificance cluster as Platypus2-70B.
+However, for some tasks the performance difference is large, e.g., on en-de in \textsc{WMT23} \textsc{XComet} performs 0.14 Kendall points better.} \rev{The strong performance of \textsc{XComet} for MT evaluation is expected} as it (1) is based on the multilingual \textsc{XLMR-XXL} model and (2) fine-tuned for MT evaluation. \rev{For summarization, prompting approaches significantly outperform BARTScore and XComet.}

-To revisit \textbf{RQ1}, our results show that open-source prompt-based LLMs struggle \rev{to reach} the performance of the dedicated fine-tuned metric \textsc{XComet} for MT, but generally \rev{exhibit} a promising performance. \rev{A} benefit of the LLMs \rev{also} lies in their high versatility towards different tasks.
-While \textsc{XComet} is mostly constrained to MT evaluation, the LLMs can perform strong summarization evaluation simply by switching a small portion of the prompt.
-Further, LLMs seem to be more robust towards different tasks, even without switching the input descriptions: The baseline \textsc{DSBA}, which has specific prompts for summarization achieves notable results on some MT evaluation tasks, too.
+To revisit \textbf{RQ1}, our results show that open-source prompt-based LLMs, while generally promising, struggle to match the performance of the fine-tuned metric \textsc{XComet} for MT evaluation.
+However, LLMs offer higher versatility across different tasks.
+Unlike \textsc{XComet}, which is mostly limited to MT evaluation, LLMs can excel in summarization evaluation with minimal prompt adjustments.
+Additionally, LLMs seem to demonstrate robustness across tasks even without changing input descriptions; for example, the baseline \textsc{DSBA}, designed for summarization, also performs well in some MT evaluation tasks.